akka/akka-http/docs/src/main/paradox/migration-guide/migration-guide-10.2.x.md

 ## Akka HTTP 10.1.11 -> 10.2.0

+### Removal of deprecated methods

+Several methods that have been deprecated in 10.1.x (or before) have been removed.
+If you are migrating from old versions of Akka HTTP, try migrating to the latest 10.1.x first, so you get the benefit of deprecation messages guiding you towards the newer usages.

 ### HTTP/2 support requires JDK 8 update 252 or later

 JVM support for ALPN has been backported to JDK 8u252 which is now widely available.
 Support for using the Jetty ALPN